Is London expensive? Here are some myths and facts about traveling to London on a budget. Enjoy!

-Right now I’m back to London, my most visited European capital so far (which is curious considering that I studied for over one year in a city located mere three hours away from Paris).
+Right now I’m back in London, my most visited European capital so far (which is curious considering that I studied for over one year in a city located mere three hours away from Paris).

 Each of my seven visits to London has been very unique in its own way, including the time I had a 24-hour layover with a severe sleep-deprivation and still had the energy to get out of the airport to explore the city because no matter how many times you visit a place, there’s always something new under the shining sun.